 Throughout my career, I have had the privilege of working in a diversity of marine environments.

 In my undergraduate career, I was an accepted participant in a Marine Ecology Field Methods course, which brought a group of students around the state of Florida and trained us on how to conduct research in coral reefs, salt marshes, estuaries, sand dunes, mangrove forests, and aboard research vessels.
-During this course, we learned a suite of biological field methods, including quadrat and transect surveying, impact evaluation, water quality testing, and more.
+We learned a suite of biological field methods, including quadrat and transect surveying, impact evaluation, water quality testing, and more.

 In my graduate career, I've had the opportunity to go on three separate research expeditions: One studying deep-sea corals on the Hawaiian Seamounts (60 days long), one studying the methane seeps off of Costa Rica (16 days long), and one studying the hydrothermal vents off the Kingdom of Tonga (50 days long).
 These expeditions utilized human-operated submersibles (in which I wracked up 72 total dive hours), remotely-operated vehicles (48 total shift hours), and niskin water samples.